-Political subdivision of A unit of government created under the authority of State law.
-This includes A unit of government created under the authority of State law.
-This includes a state cities, towns, counties, special districts, and similar units of local government, such as public port or airport authorities, if created under State law.
-Regional partnership A partnership composed of two or more eligible entities located in jurisdictions with a combined population that is equal to or greater than the population of any midsized community.
-Rural community The term ''rural community'' means a community that is located in an area that is outside of an urbanized area (as defined in section 5302 of title 49, United States Code, which defines "rural" as a community with a population of less than 50,000 individuals).
+Term Definition Large A community with a population of not less than 400,000 individuals, as determined under community the most recent annual estimate of the Bureau of the Census.
+Midsized Any community that is not a large community or a rural community. community Political A unit of government created under the authority of State law.
+This includes cities, towns, subdivision of counties, special districts, and similar units of local government, such as public port or a state airport authorities, if created under State law.
+Regional A partnership composed of two or more eligible entities located in jurisdictions with a partnership combined population that is equal to or greater than the population of any midsized community.
+Rural The term ''rural community'' means a community that is located in an area that is outside community of an urbanized area (as defined in section 5302 of title 49, United States Code, which defines "rural" as a community with a population of less than 50,000 individuals).
 Resiliency The ability to prepare for and adapt to changing conditions and withstand, recover, and reorganize rapidly from disruptions to a community (e.g., population, economy, etc.).
-Resilience includes the ability to withstand ar recover from manmade and naturally occurring threats or incidents, including widespread and long-term threats or incidents.
-Historically For the purposes of the SMART NOFO, applicants may demonstrate the Disadvantaged "historical disadvantage" of the project area according to ONE of the Community following tools: 1) Federally designated community development zones (for example: Opportunity Zones, Empowerment Zones, Promise Zones, Choice Neighborhoods, or Rural Partners Network-designated Community Networks).
-2) The Climate and Economic Justice Screening Tool (CEJST) via screeningtool.geoplatform.gov.
+Resilience includes the ability to withstand and recover from manmade and naturally occurring threats or incidents, including widespread and long-term threats or incidents.
+Historically For the purposes of the SMART NOFO, applicants may demonstrate the "historical Disadvantaged disadvantage" of the project area according to ONE of the following tools: Community 1) DOT's Historically Disadvantaged Community (HDC) Status Tool via , https://usdot.maps.arcgis.com/apps/dashboards/d6f90dfcc8b44525b04c7ce748a3674a.

+Term Definition 2 1) Federally designated community development zones (for example: Opportunity Zones, Empowerment Zones, Promise Zones, Choice Neighborhoods, or Rural Partners Network- designated Community Networks).
+32) The Climate and Economic Justice Screening Tool (CEJST) via screeningtool.geoplatform.gov.